qbit/mycete/README.md

 In addition to the home stream, it is possible to subscribe tag streams using `[feed2matrix]subscribe_tagstreams` which will be mixed together with the homestream into one big stream which your configurations (s.a.) will then filter.

+If you don't need this, just leave `configurations` empty or remove all `feed2matrix` sections.

 ## Example Config

 ```